Frequently Asked Questions

 The forests are also an important part of the ecosystem in which we all live.
 They bind carbon dioxide from the air and give off the oxygen essential to life.

 Important facts about the FSC are that the fibres in the product – your logs – can be traced back through the production process and that they meet the demands set for FSC labelling at all stages.

-A. We deliver your logs by volume which is a fairer and more constant measure than weight.
+We deliver your logs by volume which is a fairer and more constant measure than weight.
 The weight of wood reduces as it dries out due to the seasoning process.
+Heavy wood is wet wood that doesn’t burn well.
 Buying by volume ensures you and everyone else get the same amount of logs.

 The amount that you buy can be influenced by your budget and by your storage space.

 With the option to buy up to 10m3, we think there is a load size to suit most people.
 Remember that when stacked it takes up less space.

 We also sell handy size nets of logs and kindling.

 I have an old fireplace I am thinking of opening up to burn logs.
 How do I know it is safe to use?